Out of Bounds (1986 film): Soundtrack

 The film's soundtrack featured songs by Stewart Copeland & Adam Ant, Robert Berry, Night Ranger, Belinda Carlisle, The Smiths, The Cult, The Lords of the New Church, Sammy Hagar, and Siouxsie and the Banshees.
 The Night Ranger song "Wild & Innocent Youth" has never appeared on any of the band's albums to date.

 According to the DVD accompanying the box set for 100,000,000 Bon Jovi Fans Can't Be Wrong, the Bon Jovi song "Out of Bounds" was written as the title song from the movie, but it did not make it.
 Y&T's "Wild If I Wanna" appears in a short sequence in the film, but did not make the soundtrack.
 It eventually appeared on the band's 2003 release Unearthed, Vol. 1 and made the group's setlists around that time due to popular demand.

 In the 1999 reissue of the Girls, Girls, Girls album, Mötley Crüe bassist Nikki Sixx claimed that the instrumental track "Nona" was originally commissioned for this film.

 Reception

 The film received mixed-to-negative reviews upon release.

 Roger Ebert of the Chicago Sun-Times gave it 2 out of 4, and said "Out of Bounds plays like an explosion at the cliche factory."

 Caryn James of The New York Times wrote that the "film wants to be a realistic thriller, but it merely acts out kids' fantasies of heroism and adventure, with drugs and rock music thrown in for a contemporary twist."

+Home Video

+The film was released on VHS and laserdisc by RCA/Columbia Pictures Home Video in 1986, and remains unavailable on DVD or Blu-ray.